zsiki/ulyxes/doc/Ulyxes_user_doc.rst

 This block consist of several apps to solve simple tasks for monitoring.

-- *filemaker* creates an input file for monitoring using manual targeting
+- *filemaker* creates an input file for monitoring using manual targeting (obsolate use coomaker instead)
 - *filegen* creates an input file for monitoring from coordinates automaticly
 - *coomaker* creates a GeoEasy format input file for monitoring using manual targeting
 - *blindorientation* searches for a prism from a known station and calculates orientation angle
 - *freestation* calculates station coordinates and orientation using GNU gama
-- *robot* makes automatic observation using a file from FileMaker or FileGen
+- *robot* makes automatic observation using a file from FileMaker or FileGen (obsolate use robotplus instead)
 - *robotplus* complex monitoring application using FileGen, Blindorientation, FreeStation and Robot

 FileMaker
 =========

+*This application is obsolate, use coomaker.*
 It is a simple interactive app to create input file for monitoring observations.
 First set up the total station on a known point and set the orientation.